Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 - Can I access the Theme shop through this Home-Menu?
 Just use Anemone.

 - How do I Uninstall the Home-Menu?
-The provided GM9 Script hss a restore option.
+The provided GM9 Script has a restore option.

 - Can I play online games with other people?
 Including random people?
 Yes.